chongpig/CS2100/# CS2100 Lecture 1&2 Overview of C Progrmming.md

 # L5 Collection of data
 ## 1. Array
-* An homogeneous collection of data, occupt contiguous memory locations, and are accessed throufh indexing
+* An homogeneous collection of data, occupy contiguous memory locations, and are accessed through indexing

  ``
  	int a[3] = {1,2,3}